AlexToop/www-alextoop-com/src/assets/markdown/connascence.md

 ## <a name="axes"></a>Properties, the three axes

-The three axes are three properties that can be considered to determine the maintainability of code;
+The three axes are properties that can be considered to help determine the maintainability of code;

-**Degree** relates to the size of its impact, being connascent to dozens of other elements will have a larger impact on maintainability.
+**Degree**, relates to the size of its impact, being connascent to dozens of other elements will have a larger impact on maintainability.

-**Locality** relates to how close elements are together, 'elements that change together, should stay together', ideally, if the elements are encapsulated far apart, they should have a weaker connascence.
+**Locality**, relates to how close elements are together, 'elements that change together, should stay together'.
+If the elements are encapsulated far apart, ensuring they have weaker connascence helps ensure they can be modified more independently.

-**Strength** relates to how hard the relationship between entities are to spot or refactor.
-The next section will explain the different types of relationship and how they affect the strength of connascence.
+**Strength**, relates to how hard the relationship between entities are to spot or refactor.
+The types of connascence in the next section can be used to determine the strength of their relationship.

 ## <a name="types"></a>Types